Buland-Choudhary/Buland-Choudhary/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=Buland-Choudhary)](https://github.com/Buland-Choudhary/github-profile-trophy) -->

 ## About Me
-I'm a highly motivated final-year Computer Engineering student at the University of British Columbia (UBC), specializing in Software Engineering.
+I'm a highly motivated Computer Engineer, recently graduated from the University of British Columbia (UBC), specializing in Software Engineering.
 With a strong foundation in problem-solving and mathematics, I’m eager to leverage my technical skills and creativity in a software engineering role.
 My goal is to contribute to impactful projects and continue growing as a developer.

 ## 🔧 Skills
 - **Languages:** Java, Python, C++, C, JavaScript, SQL, Assembly